 Bringing the war home: the “homeland security” market

 Electronic Warfare Associates Inc. also owns a subsidiary dedicated to biometrics development, called Systems Technology Associates Inc..
 It may be that the $6 million government earmark Senator McConnell scored for EWA went to this subsidiary; publicly available information about the earmark says it funded research and development into something called the Biometric Optical Surveillance System (BOSS).

 BOSS popped up on my radar today in a newly published Department of Homeland Security privacy impact assessment (PIA).
 The PIA describes an add-on to a previously disclosed suicide bomber identification program called “Standoff Technology Integration and Demonstration Program” or STIDP.
-(Reading enough government documents will turn you off to acronyms forever, as many of you likely know all too well.)
-The government and its contractors have been testing out this multi-layered monitoring program at the Toyota Center, a sports and media arena in Washington state.
+According to the newly disclosed DHS document, the government and its contractors have been testing out the multi-layered monitoring program at the Toyota Center, a sports and media arena in Washington state.

 DHS describes the STIDP system as a set of technologies that, when integrated, may someday enable the identification of people who intend to blow themselves up in large crowds -- like at football stadiums, for example.
 The agency says it is working with major sports leagues to roll out an expansion of the pilot program to other venues nationwide, but no publicly available information I could find says which ones.

 The screenshots below describe the technologies deployed in the STIDP program:

 The privacy impact assessment for the STIDP program tells us a bit about how the system, deploying sensors, cameras and “electronic nose” sniffers would work: